 When you look at a 15-year-old, they never look 5 years old.
 Never.
 When you look at a 30-year-old, they never look 10.
 And yet many a 70-year-old does look 60 or 50 years old.
 How do we do it?

-Most of it (90%?) is good luck.
+Much of this is good luck (but not as much as we used to believe).
 That can change in an hour, with an accident or disease or death in the family.
-(And just quietly, on some days we look 100.)
+And just quietly, on some days we look 100.
 Good genes are sheer luck.
 It's luck that my parents fed me properly.
 Luck that I'm a middle class New Zealander, not struggling in rural China.

-But there's still stuff we can actually do, at any age, that make us look younger.
-And it's true that people quite often ask me why I seem younger than my years.
+But there's a great deal of stuff we can actually do, at any age, that make us look younger.

 People usually say it's attitude, it's all in the mind.
 "Young at heart" is what matters.

 Clearly a zest for life is important.
 But often if you change something on the outside, the inside changes too.
-Isn't that amazing?
+Isn't that a clever trick?